TD Bank: Everyday Advice Journey (EAJ)

 Through a review of previous research and existing prototype flows, I identified two key friction points:

-Hesitant to use educational tools and viewing them as optional rather than helpful.
+Users treated educational tools as optional rather than helpful.
+They skipped them entirely.

 1